jeffro256/carrot/carrot.md

 ### 2.4 Janus attack mitigation

-Janus attack is a targeted attack that aims to determine if two addresses A, B belong to the same wallet.
+A Janus attack [[2](https://web.getmonero.org/2019/10/18/subaddress-janus.html)] is a targeted attack that aims to determine if two addresses A, B belong to the same wallet.
 Janus outputs are crafted in such a way that they appear to the recipient as being received to the wallet address B, while secretly using a key from address A. If the recipient confirms the receipt of the payment, the sender learns that they own both addresses A and B.

 Carrot prevents this attack by allowing the recipient to recognize a Janus output.